 Similarly, relating and connecting sex to everything (buying a car, cologne, soda, vodka, etc.) is still outwardly taboo to most, therefore implanting covert (hidden) sexual imagery in a product's ads and within its packaging is an attempt to link sex to that product in a veiled way.
 It is hoped that whomever encounters the imagery will act on that subconscious link, not consciously knowing why they have selected that product.
-"Impulse buying" works at the subconscious level - and it does work - if you are not aware of the manipulation that is being practiced.
+Impulse buying works at the subconscious level - and it does work - if you are not aware of the manipulation that is being practiced.
 If you think it does not work, then why is it constantly, relentlessly used?
 And if you think it's just about making money, you may want to think again.
-Lots of concepts that are delivered to the subconscious mind have nothing to do with money, but are for reasons of control, a concept that is far beyond any money!
+Lots of concepts are delivered to the subconscious mind for reasons of control, a concept that is far beyond any money!